rppicomidi/ideacentreStick300-T100TA-linux/README.md

 so if it is working, double click the install icon and install it.
 Make sure to select install 3rd party drivers and to update while installing.
 3. Installation will take a while, especially if your WiFi connection is weak.
 4. When installation is complete, you will be prompted to reboot or keep testing.
-Select keep testing Time to fix up the installation.
+Select keep testing.
+You have to manually the 32-bit Grub bootloader instead of the 64-bit Grub bootloader that got installed.

 ## Fix the Grub bootloader.

 What you will do here is write the grub-efi-ia32 bootloader over the 64-bit bootloader installed on the eMMC.
+To do that you need to get the latest version of the 32-bit bootloader, mount the EFI partition on the eMMC because it is not mounted now after Linux installation completed, install the bootloader to the correct locations, clean up, and do a clean shutdown.

 1. Open a terminal window and type `sudo apt update`
 2. When the command completes type `sudo apt install grub-efi-ia32-bin`
-3. When the command completes type `sudo mount /dev/mmcblk1p1 /mnt
+3. When the command completes type `sudo mount /dev/mmcblk1p1 /mnt`
 4. When the command completes type `sudo grub-install --efi-directory=/mnt --boot-directory=/target/boot`
 5. When the command completes type `sync`
-6. When the command completes type `sudio umount /mnt`
+6. When the command completes type `sudo umount /mnt`
 7. When command completes, cleanly shut down the Stick 300 or the T100TA using the GUI.
 It will take a long time to shutdown (took me about an hour).
 I don't know why.
 Just wait for it to shut down cleanly.
-8. Remove the Xubuntu 22.04 flash driveand power back on.
+8. Remove the Xubuntu 22.04 flash drive and power back on.
 The system should boot normally.

 ## Clean up and update your installation